ghywel/placego/README.md

-- **N-frame access** -- a hook declares how many frames it wants (from 1 up to `PL_FRAME_MIX_MAX`, currently 8) simply by which `FRAME<n>` names it binds in its GLSL (`HOOKED`/`NEXT` remain the friendly aliases for `FRAME0`/`FRAME1`, the common 2-frame case).
-The renderer only fires the hook once it can supply exactly that many frames -- fewer (e.g. the first/last couple of output frames in a clip) fall back to the builtin blend instead, needing proportionally more lead-in frames the larger the window.
+- **N-frame access** -- a hook declares how many frames it wants (from 1 up to `PL_FRAME_MIX_MAX`, currently 8) simply by which `FRAME<n>` names it binds in its GLSL (`HOOKED`/`NEXT` remain the friendly aliases for `FRAME0`/`FRAME1`, the two-frame case).
+The renderer only fires the hook once it can supply exactly that many frames -- fewer (e.g. the first and last few output frames of a clip) fall back to the builtin blend instead, needing proportionally more lead-in the larger the window.
 - **`mix_t`** -- the output frame's normalized position between the first two frames (0.0 at `FRAME0`, 1.0 at `FRAME1`), provided as a convenience
-  for the common two-frame case.
-Not well-defined for three or more points, so it's left unset for hooks wanting more than 2 frames.
+  for the two-frame case.
+Not well-defined for three or more points, so it is left unset for hooks wanting more than 2 frames.
-- **`rts_mix[]`** -- the raw relative timestamps every frame in the window was selected at, for a shader that needs the actual frame spacing (e.g. to detect a scene cut or VFR discontinuity) or wants to build its own weighting across more than two frames.
+- **`rts_mix[]`** -- the raw relative timestamps every frame in the window was selected at, for a shader that needs the actual frame spacing (to detect a scene cut or VFR discontinuity, or to fit a curve through more than two points).
 - **`num_mix`** -- how many frames are actually in the window this call (always exactly what the hook declared, once it fires at all).
 - **`pair_changed`** -- true only when the whole window of source frames